Arteiii/membrs/README.md

 ## Manual Install

-the app is tested and developed using podman it should work seamlessly with docker too, tho I prefer podman but that's up to you
+The application was tested and developed using Podman.
+It should also work seamlessly with Docker, although I prefer Podman, but that's up to you.

-before you start the application make sure to set the .env variables from the [`example.env`](./example.env) file and rename it to the .env instead of example.env
+before you start the application, make sure you set the .env variables from the file [`example.env`](./example.env) and rename them to .env instead of example.env

-after that you can build and start the containers this will create a new volume for the database
+Then you can build and run the containers.
+This will create a new volume for the database.

 ```shell
 docker compose up -d # -d for detached